Josef Král: Formula BMW

 In 2006, Král made the step up to Formula BMW, competing in the German ADAC series.
 Driving for Micánek Motorsport, he scored forty points during the year to be classified in twelfth place.
 At the end of the year, Král switched to Josef Kaufmann Racing to contest the Formula BMW World Final, held in Valencia.
 He originally finished as runner-up to team-mate Christian Vietoris, but was subsequently disqualified from the race.

 Král continued in Formula BMW for 2007, this time switching to the UK series with Räikkönen Robertson Racing.
 He scored a total of thirteen podium places in eighteen races, including six wins, to finish as runner-up to Swede Marcus Ericsson.
 He also took part in two Formula BMW ADAC races, taking a single podium position.

 Král once again took part in the end-of-season Formula BMW World Final in Valencia, this time driving for Mücke Motorsport.
 Again, he finished second on the road behind team-mate Philipp Eng, but was disqualified for a technical infringement.

 A1 Grand Prix

 In February 2008, Král made his debut for A1 Team Czech Republic in the South African round of the 2007–08 A1 Grand Prix season.
 After qualifying towards the back of the grid for both races, he finished eighteenth in the sprint race before retiring from the feature event.

 International Formula Master

 In 2008, Král joined Team JVA to contest the International Formula Master series.
 He finished the season in sixth place, taking three podium places, including a debut win at Oschersleben.

-He remained in the championship for 2009, this time switching to Italian team JD Motorsport.
+Král remained in the championship for 2009, this time switching to Italian team JD Motorsport.
 After taking podium places in Valencia, Brno and Brands Hatch, Král won his first race of the season at the Hungaroring, which acted as a support race for the 2009 Hungarian Grand Prix.
 He added another win at Oschersleben en route to third in the championship.